kytrinyx/calorie/README.md

 Obviously, you don't need to pass in any data -- if it's easy enough to just loop through and check what day it is and do whatever you need to do in your template, that's up to you.

-Create a decorator for a month by sending in `year`, `month`, and the data:
+Create a calendar for a month by sending in `year`, `month`, and the data:

       cal = Calorie.new(2010, 6, data)